Making a Proper Oxymel

-Some of the earliest written documentation of oxymels being made from different medicinal herbs and used as remedies can be found in the Hippocratic treatise On Regimen in Acute Diseases written around 400 BCE.
-Oxymel is mentioned as a medicinal drink frequently and at one point the manuscripts instruct the reader to “boil opoponax in oxymel, and, having strained it, to give it to drink.”
+Oxymel was traditionally made by simmering honey and vinegar into a syrup.
+Some of the earliest written documentation of oxymels used as remedies can be found in the Hippocratic treatise On Regimen in Acute Diseases written around 400 BCE.

 Take of vinegar, one part; of honey, well cleansed, two parts; of water, the fourth part; then seethe down to the third or fourth part of the liquid, and skim the foam and the refuse off continually, until the mixture be fully sodden.
 If thou wish to work the drink stronger then put as much of the vinegar as of the honey…”